-Take the precautions below when lifting:
+Take the precautions below when lifting slabs:

-- When lifting slabs by scissor lifter or clamp lifter, start lifting the slabs slowly and check that they are firmly secured before transporting them. - Do not modify the clamps or other lifting mechanisms. - Do not exceed the load lifting capacity of the lifting equipment.
+- When using engineered devices to lift slabs, ensure that the lifting attachment is placed in the centre of the load and firmly secured before lifting and transporting the load. - Do not modify the clamps or other lifting mechanisms. - Do not exceed the load lifting capacity of the lifting equipment.